 The Museum of Natural Sciences in Brussels is opening its doors to online visitors with a complete Street View of its permanent exhibition spaces.
 Moreover, “A Short Guided Tour”, a selection of the museum’s nicest spots, can even be visited in virtual reality, with a Google Cardboard!
 This experience can be enjoyed by all on the Google Arts & Culture mobile app.

-Almost 200 specimens and 4 online stories
+200 specimens and 5 online stories

-On the platform, the museum is introducing almost 200 specimens and archive documents, as well as 5 online exhibitions created for this project: Past, Present and Future: the Marvels of Evolution, The Bernissart Iguanodons, Our 250 Years of Natural Sciences, From Sahelanthropus to Homo sapiens: what did our predecessors look like?, and A Short 360° Guided Tour.
+On the platform, the museum is introducing more than 200 specimens and archive documents, as well as 5 online exhibitions created for this project: Past, Present and Future: the Marvels of Evolution, The Bernissart Iguanodons, Our 250 Years of Natural Sciences, From Sahelanthropus to Homo sapiens: what did our predecessors look like?, and A Short 360° Guided Tour.

 You will find out about the museum’s finest specimens and curiosities, such as the Stone of Chaleux, the Lier Mammoth or the ‘Sea rex’ Hainosaurus bernardi.
 The stories are based on texts, photos, videos and Street Views and are available in French, Dutch, German and English, as well as Italian, Spanish, Portuguese and Russian for the three first of them.